0330 822 0505

 How a broker can help you get the best deal

 Getting an £80,000 mortgage is a realistic goal.
-But, you can see from the examples above that reaching this target becomes easier by dealing with the right lenders.
-To make the payments more affordable, it’s also worth borrowing from the lender who’ll offer the best rates for your individual income and circumstances.
+However, you can see from the examples above that dealing with the right lenders makes reaching this target easier.
+It’s also worth borrowing from a lender who’ll offer the best rates for your income and circumstances to make the payments more affordable.

-Using the services of an expert broker means that they can introduce you to the right lenders from day one.
-Not only this, but they can sometimes access deals and rates not advertised or available to the general public.
+Using an expert broker’s services means they can introduce you to the right lenders from day one.
+They can also sometimes access deals and rates not advertised or available to the general public.

 Deposit size for an £80,000 mortgage

 Each lender will request a variety of deposit sizes based on the final valuation of the property.
-Their assessment of your situation, along with their individual lending practices, will impact how much money you need to put down for an £80,000 mortgage.
+Their assessment of your situation and their individual lending practices will impact how much money you need to put down for an £80,000 mortgage.

-This size of your deposit will determine your loan-to-value (LTV) ratio.
-Certain lenders will have limits on the LTV ratio that they can offer you, but some will go as high as 95%.
+The size of your deposit will determine your loan-to-value (LTV) ratio.
+Specific lenders have limits on this ratio, but some offer it as high as 95%.

 Loan-to-Value (LTV) Deposit Amount